fedorareis/SAA-App/README.md

 ***

 # How to use this document:
 The documentation provided here is intended mostly for system configurators and testers.
-The document covers the basics of the Saa System, installation instructions, and provides reference links to other major documentation for the project.
+The document covers the basics of the SAA system, installation instructions, and provides reference links to other major documentation for the project.

 Goals of the project are contained in Section 1.
 Installation instructions are contained in Section 2.
 Using the system is described in Section 3.
 System Architecture is found in Section 4.
 A guide to for test cases can be found in Section 5.

 *****
 ### Version
-0.1.0.a1
+0.2.0.b1

 ### Table of Contents
 1. Project Goals / Use Cases